mensaheddy/Corgee/README.md

   rails s
 ```

-## Challenges
-- Found it a challenge to understand what it meant by simulate user authentication.

 ## Summary
 This challenge was completed in 2 days.
 It was quite an experience.
 Listed below are things I enjoyed.